 1. Glittering Royal Harbour

 We can’t promise you a partridge in a pear tree, but there are sure to be dazzling Christmas tree masts!
 Yes, December is time to ‘deck the boats’ in the Royal Harbour Ramsgate where thousands of glittering decorations adorn the vessels.
-This year for the very first time, you can also watch a stunning Northern Lights Laser Show casting a spectacular Aurora Borealis across the evening skies (8–21 Dec).
-Fun-loving King George IV gave Ramsgate’s harbour its ‘Royal’ tag in thanks for his warm welcome in 1821 – and a famous welcome awaits you today as illuminations bathe the Harbour in magic throughout December.
+Fun-loving King George IV gave Ramsgate’s harbour its ‘Royal’ tag in thanks for his warm welcome in 1821 – and a famous welcome awaits you today as illuminations bathe the harbour and arch businesses in magic throughout December.

-Never mind 2 turtle doves, how about 2 wild adventures for something refreshingly different to do on the coast at this time of year.
+Never mind 3 French Hens, how about 3 wild adventures for something refreshingly different to do on the coast at this time of year.
 Thousands of migratory and overwintering birds flock to our local shores right now, making it an ideal time for bird-watching.
 Join a guided bird walk to get yourself started, spot birds around the former chalk quarry of Monkton Nature Reserve, or watch waders and waterfowl feeding on the saltmarsh of Sandwich & Pegwell Bay National Nature Reserve.

 For your 2nd adventure, hire a Coastal Explorers backpack – a bit like a Santa’s sack especially for seaside sleuths, it’s full of equipment, games and activities so the whole family can have fun while they learn about our beaches and coastal heritage.